LEADING OFF: Cole vs Bieber, A's aim for 13th straight win - WTMJ

 REMATCH

-Reigning NL Cy Young Award winner Trevor Bauer and 2018 AL Cy Young Award winner Blake Snell match up for the second time in seven days when the Padres play at Dodger Stadium.
+Reigning NL Cy Young Award winner Trevor Bauer and former AL Cy Young Award winner Blake Snell match up for the second time in seven days when the Padres play at Dodger Stadium.

 Snell is seeking his first win of the season in five starts since being traded to San Diego.
 He’s 0-0 with a 4.11 ERA, striking out 24 in 15 1/3 innings.